What is a Business Line of Credit?

 How can I reduce the impact of a Business Line of Credit on my Personal Credit?

 When considering the impact of a business line of credit on your personal credit history, you should also consider its potential impact on your business credit score.
+Responsible management of a business line of credit can help maintain or improve the business’s credit score, which is a key measure of your business’s creditworthiness and is separate from your personal credit score.
 Both personal and business credit scores are crucial for securing business loans.
 Fortunately, many of the actions you take to protect your personal credit score can also help maintain or build a good business credit history and score.

 Here are some essential steps to help ensure your business line of credit doesn’t negatively impact your credit scores.